lk-geimfari/mimesis/docs/random_and_seed.rst

 class, which has a **random** attribute.
 This attribute is an instance of the :class:`~mimesis.random.Random` class from the module :mod:`~mimesis.random`.

-If you are creating your own data provider, you should use this random attribute to access the **random**.
+If you are creating your own data provider, you should use this random attribute to access the random number generator.

 .. code-block:: python